mrakshith21/draft-ipv6-over-bluetooth/draft-elkins-v6ops-ipv6blt.md

 ## Architecture
 There are two primary components to this project:
-- WFP callout driver (IPv6ToBle.sys)
+- WFP callout driver (IPv6ToBle.sys).
-- Packet processing app
+- Packet processing app.
 Additionally, there are four DLL libraries in this project to support functionality in the packet processing app:
 - A custom driver interoperability library.
 - A Bluetooth GATT library, also including device enumeration and discovery.